ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 measuring 64 by 64 pixels.
 Other control buttons are sized at 40 by 40 pixels.

+The icon for this button (set through the `background-image` CSS property) changes depending on the relative direction of the docked area.
+When the video docks from left-to-right, the `.amp-docked-video-controls` gets no additional classnames, but it will get the `amp-rtl` classname when the video docks in the opposite direction.
+This allows this button to be drawn with an arrow pointing in the right direction.

 #### `.amp-video-docked-placeholder-background`

 Represents a container for placeholder elements placed on the empty component area.